 uLaw intends to establish a great level of transparency in the lawyer-client relationship and is convinced that one of the most crucial aspects of said transparency consists in a clear and comprehensive communication as to the various aspects of their work and case.
 Among other, the predictability of the time necessitated to handle the case and of the correlative professional fees that should be due are key to ensure a healthy management of cases, such as a clear and complete explanation by the lawyer of tasks necessitated in order to be able to answer the client’s question. uLaw is convinced that a crucial element for a successful collaboration relies upon clarity regarding the work to be done, the expected timing and budget as well as regular contacts between the lawyer and his/her client concerning, among other, the amount of fees in order to avoid their accumulation without a clear consent from the client.

 Through its work method, uLaw allows users to address and structure all of these issues, reflecting by doing so their respective importance.
-The use of all tools proposed by uLaw is not mandatory, but it is however required to establish Milestones, as the case may be, after preliminary discussions with the client.
+The use of all tools proposed by uLaw is not mandatory, but it is however required when opening a new case on uLaw to establish Milestones, as the case may be, after preliminary discussions with the client.
 These Milestones represent the important steps of the case, the deliverable(s) and rhythm the invoicing of the related fees.
 All collaborations between users rely upon Milestones that define the deliverable, for each step of the case, the payment of the fees being conditional upon its production.
 Visit our website for more information concerning the tools proposed by uLaw to optimally manage your case.

 Once a Milestone is reached, user-clients are notified and asked to review the statement of fees and disbursement, to verify the achievement of the Milestone and to pay the corresponding invoice.